ucsdlib/damspas/docker/README.md

 ```

 # Teardown
-To remove all containers:
+To remove all containers and associated anonymous volumes:
-`docker-compose rm`
+`docker-compose rm -v`

 To completely remove all unused containers, volumes, networks, etc:
-`docker system prune`
+`docker system prune -f --all --volumes`

 # Persisting data for local development
 By default the data stored in the postgres database will be removed when the